Angel5215/100DaysOfSwiftUI/README.md

-# 100DaysOfSwiftUI
+# 100DaysOfSwiftUI (SwiftUI 1.0 version)

 Repository made to follow 100 Days of SwiftUI.
+This branch is created to keep the progress made in the original 100 Days of SwiftUI.

 ## Days
 ### Days 1 - 12: Introduction to Swift